resistics/resistics/docs/source/features/configuration.rst

     :linenos:
     :language: text

 Configuration files are separated into several sections which describe which part of the process the parameters affect.
-The parameters are detailed in the :doc:`configuration parameters <configuration/parameters>` section.
+The parameters are detailed in the :ref:`features/configuration:Configuration parameters` section.
 The first thing to note is that all configuration files have a name.
 This is to help traceability.
 Configuration names are always entered into dataset comments.

 A good way to begin creating a custom configuration file is to copy the default parameterisation.
 This can be done by using the inbuilt :meth:`~resistics.utilities.utilsConfig.copyDefaultConfig` functionality: